yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

  > example:
  > `[1,2,3,4,5] ⇒  2 + 4 ⇒  6`

-To show differences between the functional and imperative approach, I'll start by providing an imperative solution (in Javascript):
+To show differences between functional and imperative approaches, I'll start by providing an imperative solution (in JavaScript):

 ~~~~~~ {.javascript}
 function evenSum(list) {